jbowes/whatsnew/README.md

 your Go application.
 It saves results between runs, uses etags to speed up responses, and tries to minimize the overhead it adds to an otherwise fast application CLI run.

-If caching to disk, or reading from GitHub don't work for you, you can customize the behaviour.
+If caching to disk or reading from GitHub don't work for you, you can [customize the behaviour][impl].

 ## Quick start